elasticscale/techtalk-resources/talk/talk.md

 - Errors can cost money
 - Most tutorials skip the messy stuff (networking, state, permissions)
 - Complexity layers build on other complexity layers
-- AWS also teaches you wrong things (ie. use the console in their docs)
+- AWS teaches you wrong things (ie. use the console in their docs)

 ---